 Direct comparison of manual and automatic landmark placements

 As one measure of validation of the automatic landmark placements, we compared the raw coordinate values of the manual landmarks with the raw coordinate values of the automatic landmarks.
-Because of the leave-one-out nature of our approach, we can compare the manual and automatic landmark coordinates directly without fear of training bias.
+Because of the leave-one-out nature of our approach, we can compare the manual and automatic landmark coordinates directly without introducing training bias.
 We calculated the intraclass correlation coefficient between the average of all six manual landmarking iterations and the automatic landmark placements that were trained using this average.
 We also calculated the root mean squared error between the x, y, and z coordinates of the average of all manual landmarking iterations and the automatic landmarks trained using this average.